JLaat/kalakaveri-spring-boot/README.md

 ## State
 Right now I'm focused on learning testing tools and concepts.
-Integration testing controllers at the moment.
+Testing controllers at the moment.